-Since I have joined the outside realm of working people, home with the family has become a fleeting gift.
+Since I joined the outside realm of working people, home with the family has become a fleeting gift.
 My husband is attending his college courses during the day and working in the afternoons while our daughters are growing up and living their own lives.
-Whatever fleeting moment I have with them is a treasure I must find each day.
+So whatever fleeting moment I have with them is a treasure I must find each day.

 When the girls came home from school, I continued to type away while they chatted about their day.
-Danni was proud of her 110% grade on a test and Laura was eager to tell me about all the new dogs that arrived at the Humane Society.
-I would have missed it all if I hadn’t taken a moment to pause in my writings.
+Danni was proud of her 110% grade on a test, and Laura was eager to tell me about all the new dogs that arrived at the Humane Society.
+I would have missed it all if I hadn’t taken a moment to pause in my writing.

 Instantly, I shut down my writing program, quickly researched poetry forms, and wrote up samples on 8 1/2” x 11” colored card stock.
-I dug out my old magazines and plopped them in front of the girls.
-I told them that we were going to create poetry and have fun doing it.
+Then, I dug out my old magazines and plopped them in front of the girls.
+I told them we would create poetry and have fun doing it.

 They were eager to start this new adventure and listened intently as I explained the process.
-We were to cut out words or phrases that caught our eye.
-A phrase could not be longer than four words, and we had to include the common two/three letter words everyone seems to forget such as the, on, and, or, and to.
+First, we were to cut out words or phrases that caught our eye.
+A phrase could not be longer than four words, and we had to include the common two/three letter words everyone seems to forget, such as the, on, and, or, and to.
 We spent an hour looking for and cutting interesting words that resonated with us.
 Danni chose words like darkest, devious, and embrace.
 Laura’s words were big and bold, and she chose pink, secrets, and hell.
-And, my words were more colorful which included vibrant, crazies, and marriage.
+And my words were more colorful, which included vibrant, crazies, and marriage.

-Then, I explained the different variations of poetry by using the four common samples that I had written up – Haiku, Limerick, Couplet, and Free Verse.
-It was a sneaky approach to insert a poetry lesson in family time, but these girls loved every minute of it.
+Then, I explained the different variations of poetry using the four standard samples I had written up on colored paper – Haiku, Limerick, Couplet, and Free Verse.
+It was a sneaky approach to insert a poetry lesson into family time, but these girls loved every minute of it.
 We all agreed that Free Verse was the simplest form to use with our magazine clippings.

-We spread out our words before us and just let the phrases pop in our heads.
+We spread our words before us and let the phrases pop into our heads.
 Then, we rearranged them on paper and taped or glued our finished product.
-It was fun trying to create a beautiful piece of art out of chaos, and each one of us helped the other when we were in need of a word that was missing from our pile of clippings.
-We were able to spend time together and express ourselves in a different way.
+It was fun trying to create a beautiful piece of art out of chaos, and each of us helped the other when we needed a word missing from our pile of clippings.
+We were able to spend time together and express ourselves in different ways.

-The finished results were a couple of outstanding pieces of poetry with creative and lively words that pop off of the page, and a memory that will stay with us for a lifetime.
+The results were a couple of outstanding pieces of poetry with creative and lively words that pop off the page and a memory that will stay with us for a lifetime.
 Below is our poetry.
-Enjoy them and then go make memories with your loved ones today!
+Enjoy them, and then make memories with your loved ones today!

 by Laura Elliott